Chen Yingzhen: Philosophy

 Chen was a supporter of the notion of a unifying Chinese national identity in Taiwan, as opposed to "nativist" writers like Zhang Liangze, who support the development of a native Taiwanese consciousness.
 Chen contributed to several journals as an editor and writer, and was "regarded as Taiwan's utmost representative leftist intellectual."
 Jeffrey C. Kinkley noted in 1990 that Chen was "considered by many Chinese readers and critics in Taiwan, Hong Kong, and overseas to be Taiwan's greatest author."

 Later life and death

 In his later years, Chen Yingzhen remained contemporary with the issues of his surroundings and resorted to changes in narrative style to make subtle social and political commentary.
 These environmental themes continued to salience in his work.
 Later in life, Chen took up philosophical investigations into life and death, which becomes apparent in essays like "Life and Death".
 Chen was arrested in 1968 by the Kuomintang for "leading procommunist activities", and was imprisoned until 1973.
 Chen was again imprisoned in 1979, shortly before the Kaohsiung Incident.
+In 1988, he set up the China Council for the Promotion of Peaceful National Reunification in Beijing to promote Chinese unification and oppose Taiwan independence.
 He died in Beijing on 22 November 2016 at the age of 79 following a long illness.